cd-public/learnobj/curriculum/Sys.md

 * Implement a hashing standard, such as RSA.
 * Perform a privilege escalation attack on an OS.

+### cd: vs Roberts

+I developed these goals independently then compared against Roberts' defined goals.

+* (+) INFORMATION ASSURANCE AND SECURITY
+  * Necessary for motivating network and OS topics.
+* (+) INFORMATION MANAGEMENT
+  * Necessary for contextualizing within careers.
+* (+) Programming Languages
+  * Necessary to discuss C and MIPS.
+* (+) SOFTWARE DEVELOPMENT FUNDAMENTALS
+  * I want to have a debugger module on system side.

 ## INFORMATION ASSURANCE AND SECURITY

 ### Foundational Concepts in Security [1 hour]